Hódmezővásárhely: Independence

 At the time of the Rákóczi war of independence (1703–1711), the town was under the control of Count Miklós Bercsényi.
 The royal court confiscated the estate and gave it to imperial general Leopold Schlick.
 During the war of independence, Miklós Bercsényi seized the town back and gave it to the Kuruts general Sándor Károlyi for leasehold.
 The royal court in Vienna did not accept Károlyi's claim to the territory after the peace of Szatmár and he was only able to retrieve it by buying it back years later.
 From 1722 to 1818, when landowner jurisdiction was abolished, the Károlyi family possessed the town.

 In the 1848–49 fights for freedom, Hódmezővásárhely played a significant part in national events.
 Lajos Kossuth reached the town on 3 October 1848 on his second recruiting trip.
 While there, he received the news that the Hungarian Army had been engaged in battle at Pákozd, and patriotic fervour gripped the town.
 Troops from Hódmezővásárhely took part in beating off the southern Serbian attacks.

 After the control of the Theiss in the 1860s, the surrounding lakes and brooks dried up.
 The inner areas were progressively filled and the town's population increased.

-Hódmezővásárhely seceded from the county in 1873 and received the independent municipals rights.
+Hódmezővásárhely seceded from the county in 1873 and received independent municipal rights.
 The first signs of industrialisation were apparent from that time.
 In 1890 Hódmezővásárhely was the fourth largest Hungarian town with 55,475 inhabitants.